The US inserts itself into Israel's war against Iran and claims 'severe damage' at nuclear sites

 “Questions remain as to where Iran may be storing its already enriched stocks … as these will have almost certainly been moved to hardened and undisclosed locations, out of the way of potential Israeli or U.S. strikes,” said Darya Dolzikova, a senior research fellow at the Royal United Services Institute focused on nonproliferation issues.

-“It is also unclear what secret facilities may exist inside Iran that Tehran could use for continued centrifuge production enrichment and weapons-relevant activities.”
+“It is also unclear what secret facilities may exist inside Iran that Tehran could use" for weapons-related activities.

 Global leaders responded with shock and calls for restraint.
 The United Nations Security Council scheduled an emergency meeting Sunday.
 Egypt warned of "grave repercussions" for the region.
 Bahrain, home to the U.S. Navy's Middle East-based Fifth Fleet, called on Iran and the U.S. to "quickly resume talks."

-The decision to attack was a risky one for Trump, who won the White House partially on the promise of keeping America out of costly foreign conflicts.
+The decision to attack was a risky one for Trump, who won the White House partly on the promise of keeping America out of costly foreign conflicts.

-But Trump also vowed that he would not allow Iran to obtain a nuclear weapon, and he had initially hoped that the threat of force would bring the country’s leaders to give up its nuclear program.
+But Trump also vowed that he would not allow Iran to obtain a nuclear weapon.
+He initially hoped that the threat of force would bring the country’s leaders to give up its nuclear program.

 For Israeli Prime Minister Benjamin Netanyahu, the strikes were the culmination of a decades-long campaign to get the U.S. to strike Israel’s chief regional rival and its disputed nuclear program.

+Israel is widely believed to be the only Middle Eastern country with nuclear weapons, but the country has never acknowledged it.

-Netanyahu praised Trump, saying that "your bold decision to target Iran's nuclear facilities, with the awesome and righteous might of the United States, will change history."
+Netanyahu praised Trump, saying his decision "will change history."
 The Israeli military said Saturday it was preparing for the possibility of a lengthy war.

 Iran and Israel trade more attacks

+Israel’s military chief, Lt.
+Gen. Eyal Amir, called the U.S. attack a key “turning point" but added: "We still have targets to strike and objectives to complete."

 Iran's paramilitary Revolutionary Guard said it launched a barrage of 40 missiles at Israel, including its Khorramshahr-4, which can carry multiple warheads.
-Israeli authorities reported that more than 80 people suffered mostly minor injuries, though one multistory building in Tel Aviv was significantly damaged.
+Israeli authorities reported that more than 80 people suffered mostly minor injuries.
+A multistory building in Tel Aviv was significantly damaged.

-Israel’s military said it “swiftly neutralized” the Iranian missile launchers that had fired, and that it began a series of strikes toward military targets in western Iran.
+Israel’s military said it “swiftly neutralized” the Iranian missile launchers that fired, and began a series of strikes toward military targets in western Iran.

 Explosions boomed Sunday afternoon in the Iranian port city of Bushehr, home to Iran’s only nuclear power plant, three semiofficial Iranian media outlets reported.
 Israel’s military said it struck missile launchers in Bushehr, Isfahan and Ahvaz, as well as a missile command center in the Yazd area where it said Khorramshahr missiles were stored.